Sauber Motorsport: Sauber-Petronas Engineering (1997–2005)

 In its later years, Sauber's links with Ferrari became weaker.
 They sided with the non-Ferrari teams over planned rule changes at the end of the 2004 season and also joined up with the GPWC.
 Then they decided to switch to Michelin tyres, while Ferrari continued to use Bridgestone tyres.
 Meanwhile, beverage company Red Bull left Sauber in 2005 as they bought their own team, Red Bull Racing.
-BMW ownership commenced from 1 January 2006 with BMW having bought Credit Suisse's share in the team.
-Sauber's final Grand Prix before BMW takeover was the 2005 Chinese Grand Prix, with Massa scoring a welcome sixth place to round off the team's history.
+Sauber had secured a deal with BMW for a supply of their engines from 2006, initially expected to be on a customer relationship but following BMW's decision to split from Williams at the end of 2005, BMW agreed to take ownership of the team from 1 January 2006, having bought Credit Suisse's shares in the team and thus Red Bull Racing took over Ferrari customer engine partnership.
+Sauber's final Grand Prix before BMW takeover was the 2005 Chinese Grand Prix, with Massa, in his final race for the team having been promoted to Ferrari for the 2006 season, scoring a welcome sixth place to round off the team's history.
 Sauber had finished its independent run in F1 with six third places and two front-row starts being their best results.
-Amongst notable Sauber drivers were Jean Alesi, 2008 Drivers' Championship runner-up Felipe Massa, Johnny Herbert, and 1997 World Champion Jacques Villeneuve.
+Among notable Sauber drivers were Jean Alesi, 2008 Drivers' Championship runner-up Felipe Massa, Johnny Herbert, and 1997 World Champion Jacques Villeneuve.
 Two former Sauber drivers drove for the new BMW Sauber team in 2006: Nick Heidfeld who was a Sauber driver from 2001 to 2003, and Villeneuve who drove for the team in 2005.